tw4l/brunnhilde/README.md

     * macOS: Download files and move to /usr/local/hfsexplorer.
     * Windows: Use Windows installer and install at C:\Program Files (x86)\HFSExplorer.

-### Future development to-dos

-* Add ability to use MIME-Info signature files (alone or alongside PRONOM) with Siegfried 1.5+
-* Add ability to use FDD signature files (alone or alongside PRONOM) with Siegfried 1.6+
-* Add support for disk images of DVDs using UDF file system

 ### Thanks

 Thank you to Richard Lehane for writing Siegfried, Ross Spencer for ideas and help, Kevin Powell for suggesting the additions of ClamAV and bulk_extractor and writing the initial code to integrate these tools, and to the PRONOM team at the UK National Archives for building and maintaining such a wonderful tool.